Peak-Open-Source/sh06-peak/CONTRIBUTING.md

 ## Reporting Bugs And Issues

+Ensure that the bug or issue has not already been reported before opening a new issue.

 If you are reporting a bug open a new issue with the bug label and write a short description of the bug.

-If you are suggesting a new feature or code then open a new issue with a short description of the suggestion and label it with the related subteam(s)
+If you are suggesting a new feature or code then open a new issue with a short description of the suggestion and label it with the feature label and the related subteam(s).

 ## Contributing Code